GarrettOHara/ComputerNetworksNotes/Lesson7_Software_Defined_Networking_1/notes.md

 Computer Networks are difficult/complex for 2 reasons:

-- Diversity of equiptment on networks
+- Diversity of equipment on networks
-- Proprietary technologies for equiptment on said networks
+- Proprietary technologies for equipment on said networks

-### Diversity of Equiptment
+### Diversity of Equipment

 Routers, Switches, Middleboxes: Firewalls, Network Address Translators (NATs), Server Load Balancers, Intrusion Detection Systems (IDSs), etc.

-Each equiptment may implement separate protocls in order to interact with.
+Each equipment may implement separate protocols in order to interact with.
 Very complex.

-### Proproetary Technologies
+### Proprietary Technologies

 Routers and Switches tend to run software that is closed source and proprietary.

-Configuration interaces vary/differ between vendors.
+Configuration interacts vary/differ between vendors.
 Sometimes they differ from the same vendor.
-It is hard to manage these devices in a central mannar.
+It is hard to manage these devices in a central manner.

 ### Complexity